We want to take away any stress you may be feeling about visiting our hospice by giving you all the information you need.

 -Window visiting can continue when weather permits.
 This must be pre-booked and no more than two people at a time.

 Things to be aware of:

-- All visitors will need to perform effective hand washing and wear appropriate Personal Protective Equipment (PPE) which could include a mask, visor, gloves & apron (provided by Dougie Mac)
+-Visitors will need to perform effective hand washing and wear appropriate Personal Protective Equipment (PPE), provided by the hospice which includes a mask, visor, gloves & apron

-- All visitors will be asked COVID symptom questions and must not visit if unwell or have been contacted by the government Test & Trace service
+-They will be asked COVID symptom questions and must not visit if unwell or been contacted by the government Test & Trace service

 Thank you in advance for your cooperation and support during these exceptional and challenging times.
 If at any time the situation changes we may need to consider restricting the visiting further.
 This will be reviewed on a daily basis.
 Of course, if you have any questions or concerns please speak to your Community Nurse Specialist, Hospice Nurse or Hospital Palliative Care Team.

 Please be assured that we have not taken these decisions lightly and are prioritising the safety and well-being of our patients and our workforce.

 For further guidance, queries or concerns please call us on 01782 344300 (24 hours a day) or email: email@example.com